jmsaavedrar/convnet2/README.md

 - IMAGE_WIDTH = *The target image width*
 - IMAGE_HEIGHT = *The target image height*
 - SHUFFLE_SIZE = *It is used to reserve a fixed memory for shuffling the data*
-- CKPFILE = *It is the abosulte path from initial weights are loaded*
+- CKPFILE = *It is the abosulte path from initial weights are loaded.
+It is optional.*

 We can include different sets of parameters for various experiments.
 To make each configuration unique, we have a section name.

-An example of a configuration file for MNIST can be found in .
+An example of a configuration file for MNIST can be found [here](configs/mnist_full.config).
+.
 2. Create tfrecords
 An efficient way to store the data is through tfrecords.
 This allows the model to load the dataset quickly.